Plan for a safe holiday on the road

 Also get your power steering system checked to ensure there are no leaks and that it is functioning properly.

 It is also important to be seen and to see where you are going, so get your windscreen checked for stone damage and make sure your windscreen wipers are in good condition.
-If you are towing a trailer make sure your electrical system (battery & towing socket compatibility) is fully functional.
+If you are towing a trailer make sure your electrical system (battery and towing socket compatibility) is fully functional.
 Being visible is paramount, especially in poor visibility conditions as is often the case with the rains in various provinces at this time of year so make sure all your lights are working.

 Check out your trailer/caravan